Rhoban/placo/docs/kinematics/getting_started.rst

 Introduction
 ------------

-PlaCo offers you a way to formulate constrained *task-space inverse kinematics* problem, through a convenient API.
+The kinematics solver allows you to formulate *task-space inverse kinematics* problems, including constraints such as joint limits and velocities, through a convenient API.
 This page will guide you through the main concepts through an introduction example.

 Creating the kinematics solver
 ------------------------------